-In September 2015, a memorandum of understanding ("MOU") was signed for the sale of the District's Spencer Hydro ("Spencer") facility, including dam, structures, land, water appropriations, and perpetual easements for the reservoir, to the Niobrara River Basin Alliance ("Alliance") (Five Natural Resource Districts) and the Nebraska Game and Parks Commission ("NGPC") for \$12.0 million.
+In September 2015, a memorandum of understanding ("MOU") was signed for the sale of the District's Spencer Hydro ("Spencer") facility, including dam, structures, land, water appropriations, and perpetual easements for the reservoir, to the Niobrara River Basin Alliance (Five Natural Resource Districts) and the Nebraska Game and Parks Commission for \$12.0 million.
+The District was to provide an in-kind contribution of \$3.0 million and the buyers were to pay \$9.0 million to the District.
 The 2015 MOU that was signed expired on June 1, 2017.
-Following the expiration, both parties have negotiated an agreement for the sale and purchase of the Spencer facility.
-It was distributed to the Alliance and NGPC in December 2017 for signatures.
-Currently, there is no agreement in place.
+Following the expiration, the parties have negotiated an agreement for the sale and purchase of the Spencer facility.
+The new agreement, with similar terms, was signed on September 24, 2018 and expires on January 31, 2021.
+The Spencer facility was severely damaged as a result of extreme adverse weather conditions outlined in Note 14.